-Included in the allowance for doubtful debts are specific trade receivables, with a balance of £0.2m (2009: £0.3m) which have been placed in administration.
+Included in the allowance for doubtful debts are specific trade receivables with a balance of £0.1m (2009: £0.4m) for the Company, which have been placed into administration.
 The impairment represents the difference between the carrying amount of the specific trade receivable and the present value of the expected liquidation dividend.